 – the world’s oldest society (est. 1788) devoted to the study of natural history and where Charles Darwin first proposed his theory of evolution by natural selection.

 Joanna’s passion for the natural world extends beyond academic and professional settings.
 She spends as much time as possible in the great, wild outdoors.
-This involves adventure travel to some of the remotest places on the planet (most recently: Antarctica and also Wrangel Island — in the arctic, off the coast of Siberia) and backpacking in extreme conditions.
-In addition, Joanna spends any available extra time riding horses, adding to her lifetime bird species list, playing with her two dogs, and getting lost in the mountains.
+This involves adventure travel to some of the remotest places on the planet (most recently: Antarctica and Wrangel Island — in arctic Siberia) and backpacking in extreme conditions.

 contactJoanna E. Lambert, Professor